Is Your Family Fully Protected Against Meningococcal Meningitis?

 Meningococcal disease is serious but thankfully not common with only several hundred cases reported per year in Australia.
 It is more common in winter and early spring and can occur sporadically or in epidemics.
 Anyone can contract the disease but it is more common in under 5-year-olds and 15 to 24-year-olds.

 What can be done to protect against meningococcal disease?

 There are several vaccines available providing protection against different strains of meningococcus.

-Since 2003, Australian children have been vaccinated against meningococcus C as part of the routine national immunisation program.
+From 2003 to 2018, Australian 1 year-olds had been vaccinated against the meningococcus C strain (only) as part of the routine national immunisation program.

-Meningococcal B is the predominant strain of meningococcal in Australia, particularly since the addition of the C strain vaccinations to our routine immunisation schedule.
-There is a vaccine available against the B strain, however it is not funded by the government.
-It costs about $120 per dose and two doses are usually required, separated by 2 months.
-Delaying until after 12 months of age avoids the need for a third booster dose.
+However, Meningococcal B is the predominant strain in Australia.
+There is a vaccine available against the B strain, but it is not funded by the government.
+It costs about $120 per dose and two doses are usually required, separated by 2 months (3 doses if under 12 months of age).
 Some private health insurers will refund part of the cost of the vaccine depending on your policy.
 The meningococcal B vaccine is a little more likely to cause a fever, sore arm and make you feel lethargic for a couple of days.

 It is strongly recommended families consider vaccination against all 5 strains including the B strain if you are able to afford it.
 Please check with your GP what vacinations your children have previously received to ensure they are fully covered.
 The government is currently giving consideration to including the B vaccine in the routine immunisation schedule.